 A landmark within the Park is the Waterloo Tower built 1819 with its extremely rare secular peal of 12 bells, to which exclusive guided tours are run on two days throughout the summer.

-One of Quex Park’s best known visitor attractions is the Powell-Cotton Museum (closed until further notice), with the most impressive Natural History dioramas in Europe.
+One of Quex Park’s best known visitor attractions is the Powell-Cotton Museum, with the most impressive Natural History dioramas in Europe.
 Visit the most inspiring museum in the UK to engage with its eclectic mix of world-class natural history, World Cultures and Asian art.
 The Museum as well as Quex House and Gardens are open to the public and is one of the best things to do in the Thanet area.

 Visitor attractions and leisure activities abound, along with bespoke retail and food & drink outlets to choose from, along with a packed and exciting annual events calendar for the whole family to enjoy.

-Within the park there is a Children’s Indoor and Outdoor Play Centre, a Craft Village, a Garden Nursery, Quex Carriages, Quex Paintball, Build-a-base, Lazer Rush, Farmshop and Restaurant and in the summer, a giant Maize Maze.
+Within the park there is a Children’s Indoor and Outdoor Play Centre, a Craft Village, a Garden Nursery, Quex Carriages, Quex Activity Centre, Farmshop and Restaurant and in the summer, a giant Maize Maze.